 Horizon Zero Dawn has a very interesting concept, story, world and combat.
 I love the game and many aspects of it.
 It's beautifully presented.
 It presents a series of mysteries about the main character and the state of the world.
 It deals with a lot of interesting topics of technology, ecology, religion, politics and psychology.
 The world is beautiful and the interaction with characters is mostly pleasant.
 It's a feel good game.

 I have uploaded a play-though of the game on my Youtube channel.
 It's intended to be seen as tv-series for it's story, with usually on quest per episode.
 Or as inspiration or walk-through for how you can handle the game with my play-style, using stealth, sniping and clever tactics.
-I also created a shortened playlist with only the main Zero Dawn questline.
+I also created a much shorter movie version.

 The main strengths of the game is it's story, combat and presentation.
 Most of the other aspects of the game is similar to other open world games.
 It has a standard skill tree, weapon upgrading, quest structure, open world objectives, traversal, animations.
 Many parts of the world lacks geometry details.
 Some of the first side quests in the game has pretty bad dialogue.
 I decided to give this game a chance, coming from Witcher 3.
 That game is older but still has better looking nature and absolutely better story and writing for the side quests.
 Horizon Zero Dawn is still good in these aspects, but not the best.